reflectsoftware/reflectinsight-samples/README.md

 * **Email Sample**: This sample demonstrates how easy it is to send messages to an SMTP server.
 * **Event Log Sample**: This sample demonstrates how easy it is to send messages to the Windows Event Logs.
 * **Database (SqlServer) Sample**: This sample demonstrates how easy it is to send messages to SQL Server.
+* **Router Service Sample**: This sample demonstrates how easy it is to send messages to the ReflectInsight Router Service.

 ## Additional Resources